jeffbeech/Flu-Shot-Learning/README.md

 ### Logistic Regression

 Our modeling strategy began with a basic logistic regression to establish a baseline.
 We did a train-test split, and preprocessed the data by imputing the missing values with the mode, since most categories, including the numeric ones, are categorical.
 The we one-hot encoded the non-numeric columns, and scaled the numeric columns.
+Since we are examing bo the seasonal and H1N1 flu strains, we are making seperate predictions for both models, and averaging the result.
+Our baseline precision score was

+# Before we do the models...Refactor into a pipeline

+Now that we've got a basic and working but still fairly rough model with our cleaning steps mostly sorted out, we'll build a pipeline.
+We'll also code some of our graphing and scoring steps as a function so we can easily spit out several metrics for each model.
+We'll also first redo our train-test split with with stratify because the H1N1-vaccinated class is slightly imbalanced.
+It likely won't be a drastic improvement, but we may be able to squeeze a small amount of extra juice out of any models going forward.